Irish households paying fourth highest electricity prices in EU

 The EU average price in the second half of 2020 was €0.2134 per kWh.

-Ireland was also among the member states that saw the largest increases for non-household customers from the second half of 2019 to the second half of 2020.
+Ireland was also among the member states that saw the largest increases for non-household customers from the second half of 2019 to the same period of 2020.

-Non-household consumers are defined as medium-sized consumers with an annual consumption between 500 MWh and 2,000 MWh.
+Non-household users are defined as medium-sized consumers with an annual consumption between 500 MWh and 2,000 MWh.

 These prices fell in 12 member states.
 The biggest decreases were recorded in Cyprus (-24.2 per cent) and Sweden (-15.3 per cent), followed by Italy (-6.3 per cent).